 - 15.01 Both parties recognize that job opportunities should increase with length of service as a regular employee and that security of employment shall increase with length of service as a regular employee. - 15.02 (a) Seniority shall be determined on the basis of an employee's length of service as a regular employee with the University and shall include transferability between Locals 917 and 951 of the Canadian Union of Public Employees.
 Employees who accept a regular position in another employee group at the University will retain their seniority in CUPE 917 for the duration of their probationary period.
-Employees who do not successfully complete the probationary period have the right to be placed on the CUPE 917 recall list, as per Article 17.06 (a) and retain their CUPE 917 seniority. - (b) CUPE 951 employees who obtain a regular position in CUPE 917 will have their CUPE 951 seniority transferred when they have successfully completed their probationary period. - (c) In the case of a temporary employee who becomes a regular employee without a break in service of more than six (6) months, seniority shall be determined on a pro rata basis from the appointment date prior to the most recent date of hire.

-- 15.02 (d) For the purpose of applying for other positions, temporary employees who hold or have held appointments during the preceding twenty four (24) months, will be credited with seniority defined as length of service from the most recent date of appointment or contiguous appointments.
-It is the responsibility of the employee to indicate that they have this service on the University's job application form. - 15.03 An employee shall not lose seniority rights if that employee is absent from work because of sickness, accident, layoff, or leave of absence approved by the University. - 15.04 The University shall maintain a seniority list showing the date upon which each employee's service commenced.
-An up-to-date seniority list shall be forwarded to the Union in January of each year.
+Employees who do not successfully complete the probationary period have the right to be placed on the CUPE 917 recall list, as per Article 17.06 (a) and retain their CUPE 917 seniority. - (b) CUPE 951 employees who obtain a regular position in CUPE 917 will have their CUPE 951 seniority transferred when they have successfully completed their probationary period. - (c) In the case of a temporary employee who becomes a regular employee without a break in service of more than six (6) months, seniority shall be determined on a pro rata basis from the appointment date prior to the most recent date of hire. - (d) For the purpose of applying for other positions, temporary employees who hold or have held appointments during the preceding twenty four (24) months, will be credited with seniority defined as length of service from the most recent date of appointment or contiguous appointments.
+It is the responsibility of the employee to indicate that they have this service on the University's job application form. - 15.03 An employee shall not lose seniority rights if that employee is absent from work because of sickness, accident, layoff, or leave of absence approved by the University.